 Developmental courses are not designed to take the place of regular college-level courses, but to prepare students to enroll in the regular courses.
 Developmental courses are non-transferable and do NOT count toward meeting graduation requirements; however, they will count in computing the GPA.

-Students without an ACT score will complete the Compass Placement Test (by ACT) and will be placed accordingly.
+Students without an ACT score will complete the ACCUPLACER Placement Test and will be placed accordingly.

 CRITERIA FOR THE PLACEMENT OF STUDENTS IN DEVELOPMENTAL COURSES